 - La belle Provence (lah bell pro vahnce): beautiful Provence (the province of Provence, France)

 - Un beau mensonge (uhn bo mahn sohnge): literally means a beautiful lie; implies that the lie is crafty, almost believable

 - Belle-mère, belle-sœur, beau-frère/père (bell-mair, bell-sir, bo-frair/pair): step-mother, step-sister, step-brother/father (mother-in-law, father-in-law, brother/sister-in-law)

 In addition, some expressions in English have borrowed the word 'belle' from French, such as "Southern Belle" and the "Belle of the ball".

 Several women's names stem from the French word beautiful.
 For example, the name 'Mabel' means, quite literally, 'my belle', and can be spelled 'Mabelle' or 'Maybelle' alternatively.

 Several names end with 'belle' or 'bella' (the Italian equivalent of French belle), such as Isabelle/Isabella, Annabelle/Annabella, Arabelle/Arabella, Maribelle/Maribella etc. The name 'Carabella' is quite rare, but incorporates the root 'cara' (sweet) with the root 'bella'; the ideal name for a beautiful, sweet, baby girl.
 All of these names derive from the Latin root from which the French belle came.

-Describing with Adjectives
+Describing With Adjectives

-Whether you are describing people or objects, and doing it in written or spoken format, the French word for beautiful is a commonly-used adjective.
+Whether you are describing people or objects, and doing it in written or spoken format, the French word for beautiful is a commonly used adjective.
 Even though remembering when to use the different forms may seem difficult at first, this word will come up frequently in daily usage if you use French on a regular basis.
-Once you've learned these basic adjectives, take a shot at expanding your descriptive vocabulary with this list of descriptive adjectives.
+Once you've learned these basic adjectives, take a shot at expanding your vocabulary with this list of descriptive adjectives.